 Brain supplements have become a big business.
 Don’t fall for the hype just because they are marketed well!

 Taking the wrong ingredients can mess with your neurotransmitter balance — and actually make your brain problems worse.
-Discover which “brain type” you are and which neurotransmitters you may be short on here:
+Discover which “brain type” you are and how certain supplements help restore balance to your brain chemistry.

 Wellness Resources Super Brain Booster